victron/zsgx1hacks/README.md

 * Figure out GPIO control for Light sensor
 * Change bitrate of RTSP stream
 * Get rid of ```p2pcam``` and use an alternative RTSP server

+#### 2019-11-27
-* Find method to enable WiFi connection without using the app
+* Adds the ability to have camera connect to WiFi without needing to setup the camera using the app/software.

 #### 2018-08-05 - Update 17 (ant-thomas)
 * Read-only hack created to enable cameras with a newer firmware to have extra features and turn off cloud connections.